Tots TV: Telecast

-The series was first telecasted in the UK on the ITV network (part of CITV).
+The series was first telecast in the UK on the ITV network (part of CITV).

-In April 2004, Ragdoll and Carlton International announced that they had secured a broadcast deal with the BBC to rebroadcast the series from that month, where it first aired on the CBeebies on BBC Two block as well as the CBeebies channel.

-Internationally, the series was also telecast in the United States on the PBS network from 1996 to 2002 with Tilly speaking Spanish, instead of French.
+In the United States, the series was represented by Ragdoll's US representative, The Itsy Bitsy Entertainment Company.
+The series was redubbed with American voice actors, with Tilly speaking Spanish instead of French.
+The series debuted on PBS' PTV service in October 1996, initially with 40 episodes.
+The series would fulfill the Ready-to-Learn act.
+In October 1998, an additional 25 episodes were sold by Itsy Bitsy, and the series moved to PBS' weekday schedule, joining the Teletubbies.

 In 2000, Discovery Kids broadcast the series throughout Central and South America, the Caribbean and the Falkland Islands.
 In Holland, the series is aired on Kindernet.

+In April 2004, Ragdoll and Carlton International announced that they had secured a broadcast deal with the BBC to rebroadcast the series from that month, where it first aired on the CBeebies on BBC Two block as well as the CBeebies channel.

 Awards

 The series won two BAFTA awards for its producer Anne Wood and director Vic Finch.

 Specials

 A number of special episodes of the series were produced for both TV and VHS release, including a short series of episodes set in the USA, a 'Big Treasure Adventure' set on a pirate ship from England to Australia and several Christmas specials, including one filmed in Rovaniemi, Finland.

 A series of educational Tots Video specials were originally released by Video Collection International in 1997 (later reprinted by Carlton in 2000) included hour-long episodes based on the alphabet, numbers, animals and basic French.